kasparmartens/BasisVAE/README.md

 # BasisVAE

-This is an implementation of our paper **BasisVAE: Translation-invariant feature-level clustering with Variational Autoencoders**
+This is our PyTorch implementation of our AISTATS 2020 paper **BasisVAE: Translation-invariant feature-level clustering with Variational Autoencoders**

 ![](fig/BasisVAE_schema.png)